The Future is Local, Social and Ecological.

 Project KOLBEH introduces 'New Centers and Systems of Flow'.

-A new dawn of self-managing, self-organizing era for local communities.
+A new dawn of self-managing, self-organizing epoch for local communities.

 Here is how.